pabitrajana007/project/README.md

 # Jobify

 This is a SAAS Platform both for Job Seeker's and Company.
+Employee Management Tool (SAAS Platform)

 # Getting Started with Create React App